Every copywriter has their own style. So where does mine come from?

 Because I write like a PR person, it means your copy is:

-• Reputation-aware: Years in PR sharpen your instinct for risk and reptuational blind spots.
-I’m an expert at spotting vague, overstated or unbalanced phrasing that could subtly undermine credibility.
+Reputation-focused: Years in PR mean I quickly see risk and reputational blind spots.
+I’m an expert at catching vague, overstated or unbalanced phrasing that could undermine credibility.
 Especially in B2B, professional services and sensitive sectors, tone and nuance matter - and they’re often overlooked.
-I bring that scrutiny to every project, making sure your words work for you, not against you.
+I bring that scrutiny to every project, making sure your words always work for you, not against you.

 Why Copy Affects Your Reputation

-One of the biggest lessons PR taught me is that copy is never neutral.
+One of the biggest lessons PR taught me is that copy always sends a message - and it might not be the one you intend:

-• A capability statement full of fluff makes you fade into the background.
+A capability statement full of fluff makes you ignorable.

-Clients often tell me something ‘feels off’ in their existing copy - but they can’t say why.
-And they’re right.
-It’s not because of grammar or structure.
-It’s about perception.
+Clients often tell me they know their copy isn’t right - but they can’t pinpoint why.
+It’s usually because of perception.
 It’s what the copy is saying (or isn’t saying) about the business.

 How This Translates to Your Copywriting Project